-As a senior, the two things that may have brought the greatest joy—children and career—are no longer as prevalent in your everyday life.
+As an older adult, the two things that may have brought the greatest joy—children and career—are no longer as prevalent in your everyday life.
 Personal relationships often take on a greater significance, and sex can be an important way of connecting.
-Senior sex has the power to:
+Sex has the power to:

 - Improve mental and physical health.
-Senior sex can burn fat, cause the brain to release endorphins, and drastically reduce anxiety.
+Sex can burn fat, cause the brain to release endorphins, and drastically reduce anxiety.

 - Solidify relationships.
-Senior sex is a chance to express the closeness of your deepest relationship.
+Sex is a chance to express the closeness of your deepest relationship.

 - Give refuge.
-Senior sex gives you a chance to escape from the sometimes-harsh realities of the world.
+Sex gives you a chance to escape from the sometimes-harsh realities of the world.

 Sex in later life may not be the same as it was in your youth—but that doesn’t have to be a bad thing.
 In fact, sex can be more enjoyable than ever.
 As you find yourself embracing your older identity, you can:

 - Look ahead.
-As you enter your senior years, try to let go of expectations for your sex life.
+As you age, try to let go of expectations for your sex life.
 Do your best to avoid dwelling on how things are different.
 If you enjoyed an active sex life in your younger years, there’s no reason to slow down with age, unless you want to.
-A positive attitude and open mind can go a long way toward improving your sex life, especially in your later years.
+A positive attitude and open mind can go a long way toward improving your sex life as you age.

 - Love and appreciate your older self.
 Naturally, your body is going through changes as you age.
 You look and feel differently than you did when you were younger.
 But if you can accept these changes as natural and hold your head up high, you’ll not only feel better, you’ll also be more attractive to others.
 Confidence and honesty garner the respect of others—and can be sexy and appealing.